 6.3.4 Where the User provides securities to The Company in multiple types as per paragraph 6.1, the provisions of paragraph 6.2.3 and 6.2.4 shall apply respectively to each type of security.

+6.4 From the PCF Activation Date, where Milestone 1 is met in relation to a Construction Agreement, The Company must as soon as reasonably practicable release the security held in respect of any amount of the Progression Commitment Fee which (in accordance with Part Five) has been reduced to £0, provided that the security is not required to be released until any substitute security required under this Section 15 is in place.

 PART FOUR RECONCILIATION OF ACTUAL ATTRIBUTABLE WORKS CANCELLATION CHARGE